Contains the active ingredient, indapamide hemihydrate (pronounced ind-ap-a-mide)

 certain medicines for treating psychoses: chlorpromazine, thioridazine, trifluoperazine, amisulpride, droperidol, haloperidol

-certain medicines for treating infections: erythromycin or amphotericin B (when given via injection or infusion); pentamidine
+erythromycin, an antibiotic (when given via injection or infusion); pentamidine and moxifloxacin

 medicines known as barbiturates, used as sedatives or for treating epilepsy